 Disney California – Radiator Racers

-After visiting the Jungle we park hopped over to Disney California, and immediately headed to Cars land and Radiator Springs racers.
 My top tip for this ride is to go in the single rider line.
 We waited about 25 minutes vs the 2 hours in the regular line.
-Now obviously this won’t work if you have young children but older kids and adults – take the single rider line!happy to report that my car won the race!
+Now obviously, this won’t work if you have young children you need to ride with.
+But, older kids and adults – take the single rider line.
+Also happy to report that my car won the race!

 Vegan at Disneyland – California Adventure